Maria A. Prado, Chaplin, MPA, BA

 Treasurer

 Jean has been a resident of NYC, owns JM Pierre Consulting Company, and has two decades of experience.
 He has dedicated himself to helping individuals with business building and tax services.
-He enjoys being able to assist individuals who are struggling and commits to helping everyone.
+He enjoys assisting individuals who are struggling and is committed to helping everyone.

 Maria Pernell